erdaglimehmetcan/MCE-FUSION/README.md

 Each data modality is independently encoded into a fixed-size embedding vector and saved as a `.npy` file per patient.

 **Stage 2 — Multimodal Fusion, Attention, and Classification** WSI and clinical embeddings are fused using one of four attention strategies.
 The resulting fused embeddings are evaluated across multiple classifiers via LazyPredict.
+Unimodal baselines (WSI-only, clinical-only) are also evaluated for ablation comparison.

 ---